diwic/dbus-rs/README.md

 [![API documentation](https://docs.rs/dbus/badge.svg)](https://docs.rs/dbus)
 [![license](https://img.shields.io/crates/l/dbus.svg)](https://crates.io/crates/dbus)

 The main dbus crate is fairly mature and the features you need should be all there.
-[Breaking changes](https://github.com/diwic/dbus-rs/issues/185) can still happen, but not often.
+Breaking changes can still happen, but not often.
+If you're currently using 0.6.x of dbus and want to upgrade to 0.7.x, you can read [changes in dbus-rs 0.7](dbus/changes-in-0.7.md).

  * Use `Connection` to connect to the system or session bus.
  * Use `Message` to send and receive messages.
 Get and append arguments of all types (including Unix Fd), see the [argument guide](dbus/examples/argument_guide.md) for details.